ajm119/ajm119/README.md

 - 👋 Hi, I’m Adam Martocello
-- 👀 I’m a data analyst interested in using dashboarding to create reports that are intuitive for end-users and help them gain insights into big datasets
+- 👀 I’m an Automation Engineer and Business Intelligence Analyst focused on process improvement using technology
 - 🌱 I'm experienced in PowerBi/Power Automate/PowerApps as well as SQL
 - 💞️ I’m here to share projects I've worked on and to expand my skillset by learning from others
 - 📫 You can reach me at adamjmartocello [*insert 'at' here*] gmail [*insert 'dot' here*] com